dwainetrain/minderva/README.md

 Future Version Considerations:

+- Add Card: It should have a little better seperation of functions (ie, translate not right next to add card) (visual pass)
+- Add Card: It should have the option to study the reverse(? maybe)
+- Add Card: Better organization of languages
+- Add Card: It should add the created date to the database (for SRS algorithm)
+- Delete Card: consider flash message with undo function (like gmail undo)
 - Should it have a translate button in the edit screen?
 - Allow users to sign-in/sign-up with other services, especially email
 - It should be moved to its own github location (wait until final is graded)